elifesciences-publications/Mini-Metagenomic_Analyses/README.md

 ## Disclaimer:

 All scripts are provided for reference purposes only.
-There may be file paths hard coded into the scripts such that they will not work on computing clusters setup differently.
+There may be file paths hard coded into the scripts such that they will not work on computing clusters set up differently.
 The bioinformatic pipeline has undergone significant changes as a result of
 1. including newer versions of bioinformatic tools,
 2. incorporating new functionalities, and
 3. taking advantage of more powerful compution infrastructure at Stanford.

 As a result, the older version of the bioinformatics pipeline is no longer maintained and is provided as is in order for the reader to get a general idea of the bioinformatic processes.

 ## Contig Assembly Fram Raw Sequencing Reads